Tonderai-2002/Airline_Data/README.md

 ✈️ FAA Flight Delays & Cancellations Dashboard
 📊 Overview
-In this project, we take on the role of a Data Analyst for the Federal Aviation Administration (FAA).
-We’ve been provided with a dataset of nearly 2 million commercial flights from major U.S. airports, and our objective is to analyze flight delays and cancellations to uncover patterns and insights.
+In this project, I acted as a Data Analyst for the Federal Aviation Administration (FAA).
+Using a dataset of nearly 2 million commercial flights from major U.S. airports, the goal was to analyze flight delays and cancellations to uncover patterns and actionable insights.

-Using Power BI, we transform the raw data into an interactive dashboard that allows stakeholders to explore delays and cancellations by:
+I built an interactive dashboard in Power BI that allows stakeholders to explore delays and cancellations by:

 Airport